 Developer resources and downloads

-Whenever a resource is selected (e.g. a page or an asset), various actions are indicated by icons with explanatory text in the toolbar.
+Whenever a resource is selected (for example, a page or an asset), various actions are indicated by icons with explanatory text in the toolbar.
 These actions are dependent on:

-The action available in the toolbar change to reflect the actions you can take on the specific items selected.
+The actions available in the toolbar change to reflect the actions you can take on the specific items selected.

 How you select a resource depends on the view.

 Due to the space restrictions in some windows, the toolbar can quickly become longer than the space available.
-When this happens additional options appears.
-Clicking or tapping on the ellipsis (the three dots or …) opens a drop down selector holding all remaining actions.
+When this happens, additional options appear.
+Clicking or tapping the ellipsis (the three dots or …) opens a drop-down selector holding all remaining actions.
 For example, after selecting a page in the Sites console:

 The individual icons available are documented in relation to the appropriate console/feature/scenario.

-In Card View certain actions are available as quick action icons as well as being on the toolbar.
+In Card View, certain actions are available as quick action icons and on the toolbar.
 Quick action icons are available for a single item at a time and eliminate the need for you to preselect.